beel-platform/beel-platform/README.md

 service.

-__spark__ is still work in progress and its goal is to provide the same service as __blue__, but instead of focusing on local environments it will use several cloud services like Amazon Web Server, Google Cloud, etc. to distribute and deploy environments, simplifying the application's delivering process.
+__spark__ is still work in progress and its goal is to provide the same service as __blue__, but instead of focusing on local environments it will be able to utilize cloud services like Amazon Web Services, Google Cloud, etc. to distribute and deploy environments, simplifying the application's delivering process.

 ---